-The Story of Story is one of the first books, that I had picked up as soon as Blogchatter launched their Ebook library this year.
-I had almost finished the book in the single sitting (barring talking to my kid in between).
-Though there are a lot of books, I picked up in this carnival, I am doing the reviews of the books a little slowly, as I want to really read and cherish some of the books that I really loved.
-People who know about Ravish’s writing style and knowledge will agree with my point here.
+The Story of Story is one of the first books that I picked up as soon as Blogchatter launched their Ebook library this year.
+I had almost finished the book in a single sitting (barring talking to my kid in between).
+Though there are a lot of books I picked up in this carnival, I am doing the reviews of the books a little slowly, as I want to really read and cherish some of the books that I really loved.
+People who know Ravish’s writing style and knowledge will agree with my point.
 His style never puts the reader down.

 About the Book:

-The Story of Story is about how to weave your story which will make the readers forget the sense of time and get immersed into the book.
+The Story of Story is about how to weave your story, which will make the readers forget the sense of time and get immersed in the book.
 So, Ravish has decided to write a detailed book covering varied aspects of storytelling.

 Though he had a good draft done on his laptop, due to unforeseen circumstances, his entire work got spoiled.
 But being a true fighter, Ravish just couldn’t give the excuse and sit back.
-But, he is able to finish this book within a span of two days that too on a mobile, can tell you the amount of hard work he has put in getting this book across.
-His desire to tell this story is so strong and evident, that it had to come out, even after getting typed on the mobile.
+But, he can finish this book within two days, that too on mobile; I can tell you the amount of hard work he has put into getting this book across.
+His desire to tell this story is so strong and evident that it had to come out, even after getting typed on the mobile.

 My Review of the Book “The Story of Story”